Welcome to today's edition of the Rush 24-7 podcast.

 On April 3rd, 2007, he advocated secret timetables for withdrawal from Iraq.

-His exact words were, of course you have to work together to create timetables and milestones, unquote.
+His exact words were, of course, you have to work together to create timetables and milestones, unquote.

-In October of 07, Romney said that Hillary Clinton, who supports Iraq withdrawal, is not going to be demanding a dramatically different course in Iraq than Republican nominee will.
+In October of 2007, Romney said that Hillary Clinton, who supports Iraq withdrawal, is not going to be demanding a dramatically different course in Iraq than Republican nominee will.

 Now, this was totally dishonest.

-Uh this attack by Senator McCain just wasn't true.
+This attack by Senator McCain just wasn't true.

-Uh Romney has never advocated timetables, and it's I mean, everybody it doesn't matter who you're the New York Times labeled this as untrue.
+Romney has never advocated timetables, and it's, I mean, everybody, it doesn't matter who you are.

 The AP leveled it as untrue.

-Uh but this really roiled a lot of people over the weekend.
+But this really roiled a lot of people over the weekend.

-This was this was just blatant.
+This was just blatant.

-This was just an out and out lie, and many people think that McCain or thought that the McCain camp thought they would get away with it because of their love and slavish devotion of the drive-by media, but it didn't work.
+And many people think that McCain thought that the McCain camp thought they would get away with it because of their love and slavish devotion of the drive-by media.

 He didn't get away with it.

-I I so wanted to steal this as my own, but I have ethics.
+I so wanted to steal this as my own, but I have ethics.

 And I think when people come up with great stuff, they deserve the credit for it.